 In the case of single distributions, the parameter estimation is a straightforward procedure, and estimates are obtained from the complete set of data.
-In the mixture model case, we use successive right censoring as employed in [17] together with an error percentage assessment (described in the following section) to find out the cutoff points for the mixture model.
+In the mixture model case, we use successive right censoring together with an error percentage assessment (described in the following section) to find out the cutoff points for the mixture model.